CSC207-2024F-UofT/FizzBuzz/README.md

 Now that you've made your first edits to your code, you should ask git to save these changes for you.

-* Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz.java`.
+- [ ] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz.java` (and this README too!).

 We will save our local changes to `FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands: